bitmovin/bitmovin-player-ios-analytics-conviva/README.md

-# Bitmovin iOS SDK Conviva Analytics Integration
+# Conviva Analytics Integration for the Bitmovin Player iOS SDK

 ## Installation